 The Doomsday Summit by Filbin

 I certainly don’t remember seeing any of these in bookstores, and neither had I ever even heard of them until I sat down to write this article.
 The books were (apparently) given ISBN numbers, which means contracts were signed and money changed hands, and at least outlines or something similar were written, if not actual manuscripts.
 Not a single cover image is to be found anywhere in the webosphere, and the books don’t look to be included with their respective authors’ list of novel credits.
 I’d love to hear the story about this and what happened to them.
 Were they actually published and no one remembers them?
-Is this like some weird inversion of the Mandela Effect?
+Is this like some crazy inversion of the Mandela Effect?
 It’s weird, right?
 Not just me?

 UPDATE: Down in the comments, friend and fellow word pusher James Swallow dishes a little dirt on these, including the very real possibility that Ring of Fire and The Doomsday Summit are actually two proposed titles for the same book.
 A little more Googling shows the ISBN numbers for the books appear to be the same.
-No telling which one would’ve been the final title, but my money’s on latter.
+No telling which one would’ve been the final title, but my money’s on the latter.

-Unfortunately, none of the other Mission: Impossible films have spawned tie-ins, either novelizations of their screenplays or original novels based on the premise of this updated (and entertaining if wildly divergent) take on the premise of the original series.
+Unfortunately, none of the other Mission: Impossible films have spawned tie-ins, either novelizations of their screenplays or original novels based on the premise of this updated (and entertaining if wildly divergent) take on the premise of the 1960s/1980s series.
 I doubt that’ll change with either of the two upcoming movies, but I’ve learned to never say, “Never,” when it comes to this sort of thing.

 This blog entry will self-destruct in five seconds….